 Channel Ten, Studio 10 (nationwide);

 Watch recent video (Today Extra) This one can be viewed within Australia only

-This is a list of most of the radio stations where Jane Teresa has appeared on various shows over the years (mostly multiple times).
+This is a list of some of the radio stations where Jane Teresa has appeared on various shows over the years (mostly multiple times).
 In most cases her role has been to interpret callers’ dreams and generally interact with live audiences.
 Jane Teresa has always enjoyed the spontaneity and immediacy of radio.

 ABC 612 Brisbane

 – including regular guest with Paul Lineham, 3 years;

 – Chris Welsh, 1 year;

 – Carolyn Tucker, 1 year;

 – Spencer Howson, 2 years